 At a time when science fiction is more likely to portray ecosystems collapsing rather than flourishing, Jane Lindskold‘s Artemis series is an anomaly.
 Its eponymous planet is not an ecological disaster but rather full of so many wonders that it was once a vacation paradise for a now vanished society.

 Of course, like any good science fiction (or fiction, in general, for that matter) Lindskold’s Artemis is full of surprises.
-But Lindskold, who I interviewed on New Books in Science Fiction and Fantasy, takes care not to bludgeon readers with messages about the dangers of science run amok or human interference in nature.
+But Lindskold, who I interviewed on New Books in Science Fiction, takes care not to bludgeon readers with messages about the dangers of science run amok or human interference in nature.

 “I thought it was completely possible to tell a story without lecturing people,” she says in her New Books interview.
 “I wanted to put together an exotic and interesting world and let people go adventuring on it with me and if along the way they figured out that ecosystems don’t work if they’re exploited, great but I’m not going to write lectures.”